videoDAC/android/APK/Getapp/index.md

     $ mkdir acme
     ```

-3. Move into the gorli directory you just created:
+3. Move into the `acme` directory you just created:

     ```
     $ cd acme